The Freedom of Information Policy applies to AHPRA, the Agency Management Committee and National Boards.

 According to the Health Practitioner Regulation National Law Regulation 2010 ("National Law Regulation"), the regulations made pursuant to the FOI Act, aside from the provisions relating to fees and charges, do not apply.
 The National Law Regulation also amends the FOI Act as it applies to the National Law.

-From 1 November 2010, the FOI Reforms commenced under the Commonwealth Act which included the removal of the application fee.
+From 1 November 2010, the FOI Reforms commenced under the Commonwealth Act.
 The Health Practitioners Regulation no. 42 states that the FOI Act applies as if the amendments made to it by the FOI Amendment (Reform) Act 2010 of the Commonwealth had not taken affect.
-Therefore, the $30 application fee is still required for FOI applications to AHPRA.

 Documents available for assessment under FOI